LibX-Library-of-Alexandria/LibX/README.md

 * User can log into their account
 * User can create curated lists of items
-* User can search through a catalogue of movies, books, TV Shows, Songs, and Restaurants
+* User can search through a catalogue of movies, books, TV Shows, and Songs
 * User can see item details
-* User can create curated lists of items
 * User can add to / remove items from lists
 * User can share lists with people

 **Optional Nice-to-have Stories**

+* User can search through database of restaurants
 *  User can follow/friend other users and see other lists
 * User can associate a list with a single item
 * User is able to sort items in list by date, alphabetical order, etc.
 * User can “check off” items in list